hamidgokce/COURSE-PROJECTS--AWS-DEVOPS/Real_Time_DevOps_Project/Project-5_ CI Project with Jenkins, Nexus,SonarQube and Slack/README.md

         }
     }
 ```
--  Voila!
-We get our Notification from slack.
+- We get our Notification from slack.

 ![](images/slack-notifications.png)